dennisstritzke/docker-ansible/README.md

 # docker-ansible
 A Docker Image, which contains Ansible, curl, wget, unzip and ssh.

+The image tag refers to the Ansible version that is installed.

 | Application | Version |
 |-------------|---------|
 | Ansible | 1.9.2 |